bartlettroscoe/TrilinosWiki/Policies-|-Safe-Checkin-Testing.md

 ln -s ../cmake/std/sems/checkin-test-sems.sh .
 ```

+(**WARNING**: The Trilinos git repo must use SSH with the remote URL `git@github.com:trilinos/Trilinos.git` and not HTTPS for access to github.
+See [below note](https://github.com/trilinos/Trilinos/wiki/Policies-|-Safe-Checkin-Testing#ssh-vs-https)).

 Then when one wants to test and push changes (and the local git repo is "clean" with no modified or untracked files), one can do:

 ```